logic-and-learning-lab/Popper/README.md

 To run with a maximum learning time use the flag `--eval-timeout`.

-To run in debug mode use the flag `--debug'
+To run in debug mode use the flag `--debug`

 To run with statistics use the flag `--stats`